This award supports research projects in cancer research and will be awarded to a student with demonstrated financial need.

 The Jean H. Langenheim Graduate Fellowship in Plant Ecology and Evolution is a merit-based award open to graduate students studying the ecology and evolution of plants at the individual, population, or community levels.

 An important part of graduate student success at UC Santa Cruz is student health, safety, and well-being.
 Campus provides numerous services to help you thrive, including counseling and psychological services, housing aid, healthcare, basic needs support, and more.

 We serve as an integrated portal for STEM students to find all the STEM-focused services, programs, and resources at UCSC.

-The Elmer A. Fridley Scholarship in the Physical Sciences is awarded annually to an outstanding undergraduate or graduate student pursuing a degree in the physical sciences.
+The Elmer A. Fridley Scholarship in the Physical Sciences is awarded annually alternating between an outstanding undergraduate and graduate student pursuing a degree in the physical sciences.
 The scholarship fund was established in 1989 upon receipt of a bequest from the estate of William Fridley, a long-time resident of Santa Cruz County.

 The fellowship provides training opportunities to our astronomy graduate community through a variety of educational activities, mentorships with outstanding leaders, and large project leadership experiences.

 We are looking for motivated AAUS certified scientific divers to help us conduct kelp forest community surveys around the Monterey peninsula.
 Contact Emily Saarman (firstname.lastname@example.org) for details.